 Evaluation Intelligence

-Analyzing Converters: Understanding the Difference Between XRF Benchtop and XRF Gun
+Analyzing Converters: Understanding the Difference Between XRF Benchtop and XRF Gun Techniques

 What is XRF Benchtop and Why do Processors Use It?

 The XRF benchtop device is an instrument that measures the amount of platinum, palladium, and rhodium in your converters.
 Using an x-ray beam that penetrates the sample, this device analyzes the fluorescence generated as atoms react with the x-rays.
-In order to maximize the accuracy of assay results, processor must have trained staff who can calibrate and manage the parameters of the device.
+In order to maximize the accuracy of assay results, processors must have trained staff who can calibrate and manage the parameters of the device.

 The XRF benchtop is a reliable machine that delivers a rather quick analysis and provides accurate results.
 Processors trust this machine because of its efficiency and its cost-effectiveness.